Yesmin8/EMBS/README.md

    - Helps maintain a healthy and supportive environment.

 5. **Community Analysis**
-   - Processes and analyzes posts and comments in the chatbot's community platform.
+   - Processes and analyzes posts and comments in the application, and integrates the NLP system into the chatbot to enhance interactions and insights.
    - Detects trends and ensures content aligns with mental health support goals.

 ---